Halyna Hutchins

 Halyna Anatoliivna Hutchins (Note: Галина Анатоліївна Хатчінс) ((Note: Андросович) April 9, 1979 – October 21, 2021) was a Ukrainian cinematographer.
 She worked on more than 30 feature-length films, short films, and TV miniseries, including the films Archenemy, Darlin', and Blindfire.

 On October 21, 2021, during production on the set of the film Rust, she was shot and killed by actor and producer Alec Baldwin when he mistakenly fired a bullet from a firearm he was using as a movie prop, one he assumed was loaded with dummy rounds.
 The gun was under the care of Hannah Gutierrez-Reed, the set armorer who did not properly check the gun.

-The resulting criminal cases filed after Hutchins' death dealt primarily with assigning negligence to the people on set, and investigating how a live round ended up inside of the gun.
+The resulting criminal cases filed after Hutchins's death dealt primarily with assigning negligence to the people on set, and investigating how a live round ended up inside of the gun.

 Early life and education

 Hutchins was born to a Ukrainian family on April 9, 1979, in Gorodets, Ukrainian SSR, Soviet Union (now Horodets, Ukraine).
 She grew up in the Russian city of Murmansk, on a Soviet military base in the Arctic.
 There, her father served in the Soviet Navy.
 She called herself an "army brat".
 According to film historian Jim Hemphill, she first became interested in film while living at the military base.
 She attended National Agricultural University and then Kyiv National University, first studying economics before changing her study to journalism.
 Hutchins graduated with a degree in international journalism and worked on documentary films as an investigative journalist in Eastern Europe.
 She met her husband Matthew, who is American, while in the US.
 They had a son.
 Though living in the US, she maintained her Ukrainian citizenship, remained proud of her heritage, and often returned to visit.